The Best Nursery Gliders Will Last Far Beyond the Baby Years

 How We Chose These Products

 Shopping for nursery furniture can feel like an uphill battle, especially when you’re hoping to pick pieces that will last long after the newborn stage, so we made sure all of our favorite gliders could blend seamlessly in a living room or bedroom, too.
-We reached out to Naomi Coe, owner of a nursery-focused design firm, Little Crown Interiors, who’s designed 200 rooms for little ones and has seen the quality of well-designed gliders firsthand.
-We also spoke to Natalie George, founder of Go Green Baby, for more insights about the best nursery gliders.
+We reached out to Coe, owner of the nursery-focused design firm Little Crown Interiors, who has designed 200 rooms for little ones and seen the quality of well-designed gliders firsthand.
+We also spoke to Natalie George, founder of Go Green Baby, for more insight about the best nursery gliders.